grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-experimental/webcrypto/hmackeygenparams.md

 ---
 title: 'HmacKeyGenParams'
-excerpt: 'HmacKeyGenParams represents the object that should be passed as the algorithm parameter into the generateKey operation, when generating an HMAC key.'
+description: 'HmacKeyGenParams represents the object that should be passed as the algorithm parameter into the generateKey operation, when generating an HMAC key.'
 weight: 05
 ---